Pylons/deform/docs/basics.rst

 node.
 By default, it is a capitalization of the *name*.

 The *description* of a schema node is metadata about a schema node.
-It shows up as a tooltip when someone hovers over one a form field.
+It shows up as a tooltip when someone hovers over the form control(s) related to a :term:`field`.
 By default, it is empty.

 The name of a schema node that is introduced as a class-level attribute of a :class:`colander.MappingSchema`,